deepakcm34/kubernetes-scalling-with-cloudwatch-agent/README.md

 #------------------------------------------------------------------------------------------------------------------

-Once everything is done, check if the Metrics is showing in the AWS cloudwatch :
+Once everything is done, check if the Metrics is showing in the AWS cloudwatch (It might get some delay for detecting the metrics from the agent for the first time) :

     Login to AWS >> Cloudwatch >> Metrics >> All metrics >> CWAgent >> AutoScalingGroupName